How to Transfer a Domain Name: A Step-by-Step Guide

 - Dissatisfaction with Current Registrar: Poor service or limited features may prompt you to switch.

-Whatever your reason, transferring a domain is a common process and can be completed in just a few steps.
+Whatever your reason, transferring a domain is a common and manageable process.

 Step 1: Check Domain Transfer Eligibility

-- 60-Day Rule: ICANN (Internet Corporation for Assigned Names and Numbers) requires that domains cannot be transferred within 60 days of registration or a previous transfer.
+- 60-Day Rule: Most domains cannot be transferred within 60 days of registration or a previous transfer.
+Check your domain’s registration date to confirm eligibility.

 - Domain Status: Your domain must not be locked or on hold.
-It should be in an "active" state.
+You can check this in your current registrar’s control panel.

-- Ownership Verification: Ensure that your contact information is up-to-date in the WHOIS database, as you’ll need to verify your identity during the transfer.
+- Ownership Verification: Ensure that your contact information is up to date in the WHOIS database, as you’ll need to verify your identity during the transfer process.

 Step 2: Unlock Your Domain